percona/pxb-docs/docs/installation/yum_repo.md

-# Use a YUM repo to install Percona XtraBackup
+# Use a YUM repository to install Percona XtraBackup

-Ready-to-use packages are available from the Percona XtraBackup software repositories and the [download page](https://www.percona.com/downloads/XtraBackup/).
+Ready-to-use packages are available from the Percona XtraBackup software repositories and the [download page](https://www.percona.com/downloads/).
 The Percona yum repository supports popular `RPM`-based operating systems, including the `Amazon Linux AMI`.

 The easiest way to install the Percona Yum repository is to install an `RPM` that configures yum and installs the [Percona GPG key](https://www.percona.com/downloads/RPM-GPG-KEY-percona).

 Specific information on the supported platforms, products, and versions is described in [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).

-To check what data each `RPM` package contains, see [What’s in the packages](what-is-in-packages.md).

 ## Install Percona XtraBackup from Percona `yum` repository